mrgnhnt96/revali/doc-site/docs/constructs/revali_server/context/core/data_handler.md

 }
 ```

-Now that we have the user stored in the `DataHandler` we can retrieve it in a different lifecycle component.
+Now that we have the user stored in the `DataHandler` we can retrieve it in a different Lifecycle Component.
 Let's say that we have a `RoleGuard` that checks if the user has the correct role to access a resource.

 ```dart title="lib/middleware/role_middleware.dart"
 import 'package:revali_router/revali_router.dart';